mfikes/ambly/README.md

 ### Demo App

-The included demo iOS app can be run either in the simulator or on a device.

 In `ambly/ObjectiveC/Ambly Demo` run `pod install`.

 Open the `Ambly Demo.xcworkspace` in Xcode and run it in the simulator or on a device.